BingX-API/BingX-swap-api-doc/Perpetual_Swap_API_Documentation.md

 ## Rate Limits

-To prevent abuse, Bingbon imposes rate limits on incoming requests.
+To prevent abuse, Bingx imposes rate limits on incoming requests.
 When a rate limit is exceeded, the system will automatically limit the requests.

 ### REST API